About Drawings Commissions Digital Art Design Print Store Bookstore

 2013

-All images ©2013-2024 Brian R. Williams
+All images ©2013-2025 Brian R. Williams

+Fearsome Critters of the Lumberwoods is a series based on lumberjack tales.
 Lumberjacks would tell each other tall tales about fantastical creatures that lived in the vast North American wilderness in order to explain mysterious disappearances, strange noises heard at night, or to be used as pranks played on young and inexperienced members of their camp.
 Click on images to enlarge.

 The Hidebehind